xuyanMax/Machine-Learning-Coursera/README.md

 **Dropout Regularization**
 It works by randomly "dropping out" `unit activations` in a network for a single gradient step.
 The more dropping out, the stronger the regularization.

 ### 14. Multi-Class Neural Nets
 #### 14.1.
 One vs. All
+A **one-vs-all** solutions consists of N separate binary classifiers-one binary classifier for each possible outcome.

+But, it becomes increasingly inefficient as the number of classes rises.

+We can create a significantly more efficient one-vs-all model with a DNN in which each output node represents a different class.

 #### 14.2.
 Softman

 ### 15. Embeddings